Superalgos/Superalgos/docs/_includes/network/task.md

 <!--------------------------------------------- CONTENT starts -->

-Each task may control a single bot.
+Each task controls a single bot.
 A bot instance running on its own task is independent from other bots at the operating system level, thus, may not be affected by errors ocurring on those other bots.

 <!--------------------------------------------- CONTENT ends -->

 {% endif %}

 {% if include.more == "yes" and include.content != "more" %}
-<details><summary class="nobr">Click to learn more about {{ title | downcase }}{{plural}}
+<details class="detailsCollapsible"><summary class="nobr">Click to learn more about {{ title | downcase }}{{plural}}
 </summary>
 {% endif %}